kubernetes-sigs/descheduler/docs/proposals/zone-aware-nodefit.md

 // podFitsSomeDomainWithHeadroom returns the topology-domain key whose remaining
 // headroom AND per-node fit both admit pod.
 On success it decrements that domain's
 // headroom in place and returns ok=true.
-Iterates domains in sorted order for
+Iterates domains in descending remaining
-// determinism.
+// CPU headroom order so pods spread toward the roomiest under-loaded domain first;
-func podFitsSomeDomainWithHeadroom(
+// ties fall back to alphabetical for determinism. func podFitsSomeDomainWithHeadroom(
     nodeIndexer podutil.GetPodsAssignedToNodeFunc,
     pod *v1.Pod,